plahteenlahti/lahteenlahti.fi/content/blog/the-role-of-designers-subjective-interpretations-in-human-centered-design/index.md

 ---
-title: 'The Role of Designers’ Subjective Interpretations in Human-centered Design'
+title: "The Role of Designers’ Subjective Interpretations in Human-centered Design"
-date: '2015-10-20'
+date: "2015-10-20"
 ---

 ##### Interpretation is the basis of radical innovation